Getting Started with the cf CLI

 Prerequisite

-To do the procedures in this topic, you must download and install the latest version of the cf CLI.
-See Installing the Cloud Foundry Command Line Interface.
+To follow the procedures in this topic, you must download and install the latest version of the cf CLI v7 or v8.
+For more information, see Installing the Cloud Foundry command line interface.

 The cf login

-command uses the following syntax to specify a target API endpoint, login credentials, an org, and a space.
+command uses the syntax described below to specify a target API endpoint, login credentials, an org, and a space.

 The cf CLI prompts for credentials as needed.
 If you are a member of multiple orgs or spaces, cf login

-prompts you for which ones to log into.
-Otherwise it targets your org and space automatically.
+want to log in.
+Otherwise, it targets your org and space automatically.

 To log in to the cf CLI: